Pacific Fleet (Russia): Naval Aviation

-Tu-95MS and Tu-22M3 bombers (including with Kh-47M2 Kinzhal hypersonic and Kh-32 long-range supersonic anti-ship missiles) deployed as part of Russian Long-Range Aviation, including in the Eastern Military District.
+Tu-95MS and Tu-22M3 bombers (including with Kh-47M2 Kinzhal hypersonic and Kh-32 long-range supersonic anti-ship missiles) are also able to be deployed in a maritime attack role. deployed as part of Russian Long-Range Aviation, including in the Eastern Military District.
+As of 2023, plans may include the creation of a new heavy bomber regiment with the 326th Heavy Bomber Division (equipped with Tu-160 Blackjack strategic bombers), to be based in the Amur and Irkutsk regions.

 Ground Forces

 According to a report from the Institute for the Study of War, in March 2018 the Fleet contained two naval infantry brigades, a coastal brigade, and coastal regiment.
 However, an expansion of these capabilities, introducing new units and formations, was underway as of 2020/21.
+As of 2022, there appeared to be a longer-term intent to expand all Russian naval infantry brigades into division-sized formations.

 In 2022, both of the Pacific Fleet's naval infantry brigades were transferred to Ukraine for operations as part of the Russian invasion.
-Up to the end of 2022, both brigades have reportedly experienced heavy losses.
-In April 2022, the 155th Brigade was reportedly awarded the "Guards" title for its service.
+Up to the end of 2022, both brigades reportedly experienced heavy losses.
+In April 2022, the 155th Brigade was reportedly awarded the "Guards" title for its service, while the 40th Naval Infantry Brigade was awarded the title in 2023.
+In September 2025, elements of both brigades were reported operating in eastern Ukraine together with elements from other naval infantry units, including the 177th naval infantry regiment as well as the 61st and 336th naval infantry brigades.